Pometry/Raphtory/README.md

 [![Latest Tag](https://img.shields.io/github/v/tag/Raphtory/Raphtory?include_prereleases&sort=semver&color=brightgreen)](https://github.com/Raphtory/Raphtory/tags)
 [![Latest Release](https://img.shields.io/github/v/release/Raphtory/Raphtory?color=brightgreen&include_prereleases&sort=semver)](https://github.com/Raphtory/Raphtory/releases)

 Raphtory is an open-source platform for distributed real-time temporal graph analytics, allowing you to load and process large dynamic datsets across time.
-If you would like a brief summary of what its used for before fully diving into the getting start guide please check out this [article](https://www.turing.ac.uk/blog/just-add-time-dizzying-potential-dynamic-graphs) from the Alan Turing Institute first!
+If you would like a brief summary of what its used for before fully diving into the getting started guide please check out this [article](https://www.turing.ac.uk/blog/just-add-time-dizzying-potential-dynamic-graphs) from the Alan Turing Institute first!

+## 0.5.0 - Alpha
+We are just putting the final touches to a brand new version of Raphtory which has been completely rebuilt to run on top of Apache Pulsar.
+This has fixed a number of issues faced in prior versions, notably around message back pressure, and introduces many exciting features including integration with Jupyter.
+If you would like to try this version prior to the full open source release the jar for this is available [here](https://github.com/Raphtory/Raphtory/releases/tag/0.5.0-alpha) and new documentation is available on [ReadTheDocs](https://raphtory.readthedocs.io/).

 ## Table of Contents
 - [Getting started](#getting-started)